ashleyliu0407/Google-Developer-Group-CV/README.md

 - NumPy
 - Matplotlib

-## Future Development
+## Web application interface

-- Web application interface
+### Function
-- Interactive learning exercises
+1. Interactive learning exercises
-- Progress tracking
+2. Progress tracking
-- Performance analytics
+3. Performance analytics

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.